pjakiela/ECON379/exercises/E7A-TWFE.md

 variable in the treatment group, since the mean value of the outcome in the comparison group is 0).
 Now try increasing all the vlaues of `Y` by 5.
 What happens to the estimated regression coefficient?

+We know that two-way fixed effects can be biased when treatment effects change over time within treated units, particularly when the impacts of treatment grow or shrink substantially over time.
+To see this happen, increase the value of `Y` for Unit _i_ in Period 4.
+Increase it to a very large number.
+Note that, in essense, this means that the average impact of treatment is even larger.
+What happens to your estimated regression coefficient?

+#### Two-Way Fixed Effects in Stata